PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 - Bots guardians skill changed from 0.4 to 0.3
 - Weaponbox weapons price changed from 50 (10 kills) to 20 (4 kills)
 - Max ping changed from 300 to 1000

+# 2021-04-23

+Additions:

+- Set the bots to revive only if 3 human players or more are connected
+- Make the server understand IPv6
+- Set the weaponbox to no collision

+Enhancements:

+- Server name changed (better colors)
+- Update date updated in the server name
+- Change the prefix used when the "server speak"